 Depending on my mood and on how much time I have before my first appointment of the day, I adapt the duration of breakfast.

 Recently, I also watch Instagram Stories.
 It’s fun to see what everyone has been up.

-I used to be much more active in the social in the first hours of the day, but I turned it down for the sake of avoiding multitasking.
-Still, I love to expose myself to things that inspire my creativity before leaving home.After getting off bed, the mind is free to start another day with #creativity. #coaching Click To Tweet
+I used to be much more active in the social media in the first hours of the day, but I turned it down for the sake of avoiding multitasking.
+Still, I love to expose myself to things that inspire my creativity before leaving home.Boost your productivity with these 3 creative habits. #coaching #MindfulPlanning Click To Tweet

 When you’re a night owl like me, you probably don’t get out of bed jumping up and down from excitement either.
 Yet, you can set the tone for a productive day without stress.

 In the weekend or whenever I don’t work out in the morning, I take more time for creative activities.

 After breakfast, I save myself between 10 to 30 minutes for inspiration.